Pardes (1997 film): Soundtrack

-The soundtrack was composed by Nadeem-Shravan and the lyrics were penned by Anand Bakshi.
-For their work, Nadeem-Shravan received a Filmfare Award for Best Music Director nomination and won a Screen Award for Best Music Director.
-This was the only album where K.S.
-Chithra sung a Hindi song for Nadeem-Shravan.

 Ghai wanted A. R. Rahman to compose the music of this film, but he was too expensive and didn't fit the budget of the film.
 However, they collaborated on Ghai's next, Taal (1999).
+The soundtrack of Pardes was then composed by Nadeem–Shravan and the lyrics were penned by Anand Bakshi.
+The song "I Love My India" is composed in Raag Bairagi Bhairav (known as Revati in Carnatic Music).
+For their work, Nadeem–Shravan received a Filmfare Award for Best Music Director nomination and won a Screen Award for Best Music Director.
+This was the only album where K.S.
+Chithra sung a Hindi song for Nadeem–Shravan.